 Exceptional Case Funding clinic with Warwick University Law Students

-This year, students focused on supporting the Exceptional Case Funding (ECF) clinic on assisting clients with access to legal aid.
+This year students working on the Immigration and Asylum Clinic are focused on supporting the Exceptional Case Funding (ECF) clinic on assisting clients with access to legal aid.
 This mainly encompasses cases whereby a client’s human rights under the ECHR would be breached if they do not get funding for legal advice and representation.
-As well as the ECF clinic, students also volunteered for research tasks in respect of particular cases, and some were able to assist in the preparation of and attend appeal hearings.
+As well as the ECF clinic, students are also volunteering for research tasks in respect of particular cases, and some are able to assist in the preparation of and attend appeal hearings.
 The clinic is run in a way that helps the students get a better understanding of legal aid, drafting and researching relevant legal provisions.
 Assistance from the students also means that the Law Centre is able to help more people within the community.

 Anonymised client case study: